Science of Civil and Environmental Engineering

-Civil engineers capture, understand, design, calculate, plan and maintain systems in a constant interplay of natural and built environments.
+Civil and environmental engineers capture, understand, design, calculate, plan and maintain systems in a constant interplay of natural and built environments.
 In doing so, they assume societal, ecological and economic responsibilities.

-At the Faculty of Civil Engineering teaching and research are linked closely and pursued at the highest level.
+At the Faculty of Civil and Environmental Engineering teaching and research are linked closely and pursued at the highest level.
 We educate future leaders and advise decision makers on socially relevant issues.
-Civil engineers thereby play a vital role in improving quality of life and creating a sustainable world in times of change.
+Civil and environmental engineers thereby play a vital role in improving quality of life and creating a sustainable world in times of change.

-Moving beyond the human scale, civil engineers enter both very small scales (e.g. building material optimisation) and very large scales (e.g. transport planning).
-People are always the centre of our actions, as is proclaimed by TU Wien’s mission statement: Technology for people.
+Moving beyond the human scale, civil and environmental engineers enter both very small scales (e.g. building material optimization) and very large scales (e.g. transport planning).
+People are always the center of our actions, as is proclaimed by TU Wien’s mission statement: Technology for people.

-As a faculty of TU Wien we commit fully to this statement and pay special attention to gender and diversity competences being introduced, implemented and maintained sustainably on all hierarchical levels of the faculty.
-Through this, the Faculty of Civil Engineering will continue to support diversity and equal opportunities at TU Wien.
+As a faculty of TU Wien, we commit fully to this statement and pay special attention to gender and diversity competences being introduced, implemented and maintained sustainably on all hierarchical levels of the faculty.
+Through this, the Faculty of Civil and Environmental Engineering will continue to support diversity and equal opportunities at TU Wien.

 What defines us: